-In July I started chemotherapy sessions, initially one session every 3 weeks (armed with my lovely chemogift bag).
+In July I started chemotherapy sessions, initially one session every 3 weeks (armed with my lovely Chemogift bag).
 I’d been told by one of the Breast Care nurses to book some ‘week 3’ treats, which was great advice.
 The first week of chemo was hard, a mixture of being full of steroid induced energy and exhaustion.
 I managed to go to the gym every day, not my usual leaping around but something – pilates, cycling – and it made me feel so much better.
-However, as the chemo wore on the gym sessions got fewer and fewer, and that’s a regret.
+However, as the chemo wore on the gym sessions got fewer and fewer, and that was a mistake.
 Every time I went, no matter how tired I felt, it made me feel better.
-I keep reminding myself of that when I feel like retreating to the settee – carry on, get moving.
+I kept reminding myself of that when I felt like retreating to the sofa – carry on, get moving.
 It helps.

-Back in October 2018, before the diagnosis, we’d signed up, with my brother Jeremy and nephew Ed, to the Princes Trust Charity bike ride – 45 miles from Buckingham Palace to Windsor Castle.
+Back in October, before the diagnosis, we’d signed up, with my brother and nephew, to the Princes Trust Palace to Palace charity bike ride – 45 miles from Buckingham Palace to Windsor Castle.
 At the time it seemed a challenge but one I’d have plenty of time to train for.
 5 weeks before the event I thought I should perhaps put a bit more effort into that training.
-Bill had assumed that we’d cancel the event and that really spurred me on, so we set off on a training ride managing 13 miles (mostly up hill, or at least it felt that way) in 2 hours.
+My husband had assumed that we’d cancel the event and that really spurred me on, so we set off on a training ride managing 13 miles, mostly up hill (or at least it felt that way) in 2 hours.
 The next day I emailed all of our business’ clients to tell them all about it, shamelessly playing on the fact I was undergoing chemotherapy.
 The response was amazing with some incredibly generous donations to a very good cause.
 Between the 4 of us we raised nearly £3000 for The Princes Trust.

 I said earlier that I was determined not to let cancer change me.
 I’ve failed in that – it has changed me, but for the better.